psarando/shire-reckoning/README.md

 * [Shire-Reckoning.com](http://shire-reckoning.com/calendar.html)
 * [A Tolkien Calendar: Part 1 | Miruvor](https://taruithornmiruvor.wordpress.com/2015/05/24/a-tolkien-calendar-part-1/#attachment_143):
-  Joe Bartram's article on the history of Middle-earth calendars, including an excellent chart of the "evolution and divergence of calendar systems in Middle Earth".
+  Joe Bartram's article on the history of Middle-earth calendars, including an excellent chart of the "evolution and divergence of calendar systems in Middle Earth" (though I will point out the minor correction that Hador the Steward added an extra day to T.A.
+2360, not 2160).
 * [Tolkien's Legendarium versus Astronomical Reality](http://rinsanity.weebly.com/tolkien.html)
 * [Wikipedia article on the pre-latin Germanic calendar](https://en.wikipedia.org/wiki/Germanic_calendar)
 * [Wikipedia article on the Coligny calendar](https://en.wikipedia.org/wiki/Coligny_calendar):